 Section 1452(g)(2)(D) of the SDWA authorizes states to use up to 2% of the total annual federal capitalization grant to provide technical assistance to small water systems (those with populations of 10,000 or fewer).
+For FY2024, PRDOH will be establishing the full amounts available for the Base, BIL-LSLR and BIL Supplemental funds and will be banking 2% of the Technical Assistance set-aside for the BIL-EC funds, as shown in Table

-As mentioned above, for FY2023, PRDOH will be banking the Technical Assistance set-aside as follows: \$152,800 (2%) for BIL EC and \$573,000 (2%) BIL LSR.
-Nonetheless, DOH reserves the authority to take from future capitalization grants amounts not claimed at this time under this set-aside.
+3. DOH reserves the authority to take from future capitalization grants amounts not claimed at this time under this set-aside.

 Nonetheless, DOH will continue undertaking a series of activities for priorities established in the PRDWSRF's Technical Assistance Support (TAS): Operator Certification Program and Capacity Development Program.